greycortex/VIP/README.md

 **UPDATE hibernate.cfg.xml file and copy it to src/main/resources in this project.**

+## Before working with database without Hibernate use

+**For perfect database structure, update it by queries in the "update_schema_with_this.sql" file**

 ## To run this program

 **Usage:** java -jar VIP